qmacro/qmacro.github.io/_posts/2021-01-26-columnar-layout-with-awk.markdown

 ---
 layout: post
-title: Columnar layout with Awk
+title: Columnar layout with AWK
 date: '2021-01-26 08:30:00'
 ---

-_Here's a breakdown of a simple Awk script I wrote to format values into neatly aligned columns_
+_Here's a breakdown of a simple AWK script I wrote to format values into neatly aligned columns_

 I'm organising my GitHub repositories locally by creating a directory structure representing the different GitHub servers that I use and the orgs and users that I have access to, with symbolic links at the ends of these structures pointing to where I've cloned the actual repositories.